Table of Contents

 3. Use Clear, Actionable CTAs (No Generic Buttons)

 Your Call-to-Action (CTA) is one of the most important elements on your page.
-If it’s weak or generic, users won’t feel compelled to act.
-Instead of “Submit” or “Click Here,” use action-driven CTAs that communicate value.
+If it's weak or generic, users won't feel compelled to act.
+Among the best conversion rate optimization strategies, refining your CTA copy consistently delivers outsized results for relatively little effort.

 How to boost your CTAs: